deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "He's at his daughter's Bat Mitzvah, thank you for asking.
 I was invited but, well… there was a serious incident involving an unknown, unshielded and only *barely* encrypted jump beacon orbiting the moon.
 Lucky for you that ship you rode in on was broadcasting Moses Byron's name everywhere, or you'd have been dead within seconds of arriving."

 Byron cleared his throat.
-"I'm not used" he declared “to being ignored in my own office.”
+"I'm not used" he declared "to being ignored in my own office."

 "Where are my manners?"
 Williams asked, smoothly producing and opening her identification.
-“Williams, CIA.”
+"Williams, CIA."

 Byron glowered at the seal she was showing him for a good few seconds as if expecting it to be so cheap a forgery as to fall apart in her hands.
 When this failed to happen, he grudgingly put his drink down and extended a hand.
 Williams didn't shake it.

 "So."
 Byron sat down to cover the snub.
-“Would either of you care to indulge me as to why in the good gosh-darn the Company just walked into my office and my PA is nowhere in sight?”
+"Would either of you care to indulge me as to why in the good gosh-darn the Company just walked into my office and my PA is nowhere in sight?"

 Williams turned a hand palm-up, inviting Kevin to speak.
 Kevin's caution briefly warred with his desire to launch into a full-blown rant at Byron, and won.
 Somehow, he suspected he was being tested here.

 "There's… let's call it the Big Bad.
 Out there." he said.
-“Bigger and badder than the Hunters, that's for sure.
+"Bigger and badder than the Hunters, that's for sure.
 It wants us all dead, it might *use* the Hunters to get what it wants… and it's old.
-Old like you'd laugh me out of the office if I told you.”
+Old like you'd laugh me out of the office if I told you."

 "How Lovecraftian."
 Byron drawled, swirling his drink.
 He had that look Kevin had seen on several men in his time, the intense one that spoke of furious calculation going on silently while the face remained impassive.

 "I'd almost *prefer* Lovecraft."
 Williams said.
-“Mister Jenkins has put it with supreme delicacy, so allow me to be blunter: we are, in real terms, no more militarily powerful on the interstellar scale than we were ten years ago.
+"Mister Jenkins has put it with supreme delicacy, so allow me to be blunter: we are, in real terms, no more militarily powerful on the interstellar scale than we were ten years ago.
 Forget Cimbrean, and the Firebirds and the V-class destroyers.
 Forget the Hephaestus LLC and your own accomplishments, forget even the panicky politics of the Dominion.
 In real terms, the human race collectively is still very much insignificant.
-But so is a grain of sand, and if you've ever got one of those in your sock, Mister Byron, you know just how irritating a grain of sand can be, and how badly you will want to *scratch* it.”
+But so is a grain of sand, and if you've ever got one of those in your sock, Mister Byron, you know just how irritating a grain of sand can be, and how badly you will want to *scratch* it."

 She flashed that slim, trim smile again.
 "Except that in our case, scratching is for now impossible thanks to the system containment forcefield that *you* violated."

 Byron took a sip and set his glass down.
-"This seems" he observed “like the kind of critical information that a man in my position, doing the things I was doing, ought to have been told.”
+"This seems" he observed "like the kind of critical information that a man in my position, doing the things I was doing, ought to have been told."

 "You were, and still are, judged to be a dangerous personality."
 Williams told him.
 She stepped forward and, uninvited, put her briefcase on Byron's desk.
-“Given that you *had* the information to know that your stunt with that beacon was a bad idea and went ahead with it anyway, that judgement stands.”
+"Given that you *had* the information to know that your stunt with that beacon was a bad idea and went ahead with it anyway, that judgement stands."

 "And you figured that an *ignorant* dangerous personality was less of a problem than an educated one?"
 Byron retorted.
-“Extinction ain't exactly in my business plan.
-Had I known *that* was on the cards...”
+"Extinction ain't exactly in my business plan.
+Had I known *that* was on the cards…"

 "Spare me."
 Williams interrupted.
-“We know that Governor Sandy hinted about a danger with neural implants to you in private.
+"We know that Governor Sandy hinted about a danger with neural implants to you in private.
 Anybody with your resources can't possibly be ignorant of just how aggressively the SOR and JETS were formed, nor of the huge sums of government money that went dark at the same time.
-And if you *were* somehow oblivious to all of those, I defy you to look me in the eye and tell me that San Diego escaped your attention.”
+And if you *were* somehow oblivious to all of those, I defy you to look me in the eye and tell me that San Diego escaped your attention."

 Byron's expression didn't change, but he did draw a long and slightly indignant breath as he listened.

 "You already *had* all the information you *needed*, Mister Byron."
 Williams scolded him.
-“And still you proceeded unwisely.
-I shudder to think what you might have done had we filled in the detail for you.”
+"And still you proceeded unwisely.
+I shudder to think what you might have done had we filled in the detail for you."

 "Shoulda co-opted me, then."
 Byron grunted.

 "Maybe."
 Williams agreed.
 She turned to Kevin.
-“Mister Jenkins, I appreciate your involvement here, and I'm sure you could contribute in all sorts of ways, but this conversation between the United States of America and Mister Moses Byron is *not* for mortal ears.
-I'm sorry.”
+"Mister Jenkins, I appreciate your involvement here, and I'm sure you could contribute in all sorts of ways, but this conversation between the United States of America and Mister Moses Byron is *not* for mortal ears.
+I'm sorry."

 Kevin knew better than to argue.
 Williams held all the cards here.

 "Arright." he agreed.
-“But before you lay into my employer…?”
+"But before you lay into my employer…?"

 Williams nodded and made a gesture of invitation.

 "If there's a learning point in this whole clusterfuck, it's that we *really* shouldn't be keeping our people in the dark, arright?
 That goes for you too, Mister Byron.
 Briefing only two members of the crew about the recall meant I never got the chance to warn you it was a bad idea."

 Williams and Byron frowned at each other, then both made a conceding nod.
 "There's a fine art to secrecy."
 Williams agreed.
-“Errors in judgement may have happened all round.
-We intend to address that.”
+"Errors in judgement may have happened all round.
+We intend to address that."

 Byron just nodded again.
 "Fine."
 Kevin told them, breathing a little easier.
-“You two godly folks have fun talking over the mortal's head.
-I'll see ya at that policy meeting, Mister Byron.”
+"You two godly folks have fun talking over the mortal's head.
+I'll see ya at that policy meeting, Mister Byron."

 "I'd be grateful if you would shut the door please, Mister Jenkins."
 Williams said.
 She produced a phone from her pocket, and tapped at it as Kevin crossed the room.

 Kevin couldn't resist just a *little* eavesdrop as he closed the door.
-Before it clicked softly shut, the last he heard was "It's me… Yes, he's right here Mister President..."
+Before it clicked softly shut, the last he heard was "It's me… Yes, he's right here Mister President…"

 ___
 **Date Point 10y2m2w1d AV**
 **HMS** ***Sharman*** **(HMNB Folctha), Folctha, Cimbrean, the Far Reaches**

 ***Adam Arés***